georgegoh/starter-blog/content/post/logging-with-fluent-bit-and-fluentd-in-kubernetes/index.md

 ## High-level overview

 As a lightweight component of the logging infrastructure, Fluent Bit can ship logs directly to many destinations.
-As of today, there are 21 output plugins listed on the link:https://docs.fluentbit.io/manual/pipeline/outputs\[Fluent Bit website].
+As of today, there are 21 output plugins listed on the [Fluent Bit website](https://docs.fluentbit.io/manual/pipeline/outputs).
 However, Fluent Bit alone may not be sufficient for certain use cases.

 A common request seen in the field is to ship platform logs and application logs to different destinations and also augment the log record's fields with additional metadata.
 This guide documents a conceptual architecture to achieve this, and steps to deploy a MVP that demonstrates the use case.